HubRise/website/content/apps/smood/en/configuration.md

 ### Catalog Variant to Retrieve {#variant-to-retrieve}

-In this section, you can choose the HubRise catalog variant that you want to push to Smood every time you synchronise the catalog.
+In this section, you can choose which HubRise catalog variant Smood will pull every time you synchronise the catalog.
+Catalog variants are useful to manage different prices and availability for different channels.
-With a catalog variant, you can customise the price and availability of the products in your Smood catalog.
 For more information, see [Catalog Variants](https://hubrise.com/blog/catalog-variants).

 ### Synchronisation Settings {#synchronisation-settings}